Printing Techniques for Custom Clothing Production

 -

 Screen Printing: A classic method where ink is pushed through a mesh screen onto the garment.
 Ideal for bold, simple designs with limited colors and large production runs.
-Offers high durability and color opacity.
+Offers high durability and strong color opacity.

 -